JalmarazMartn/ALRenumbering/README.md

 ### 0.1.1

 Issue with object declaration search.
 Previously, we asume the first line was the object declaration, but now we search for the object declaration in the whole file.

+### 0.1.2

+Add new command "JAM Fix Txt2AL" to fix the txt2al conversion more common issues: lack of application Area, and remove Scope internal deprecate statements.